HassanSharara/cp-zero_size_encryption/README.md

 # ZeroSizeEncryptor

-A lightweight C++ encryption library that provides simple XOR-based encryption for various data types with minimal overhead.
+A lightweight C++ encryption library that provides smart bytes based encryption for various data types with minimal overhead.

 ## Overview